How to pick the best cloud accounting software

-There are several advantages of this type of software versus normal buy-once products too.
+There are several advantages to this type of software versus normal buy-once products too.
 First, you can scale up or down to fit the needs of your business - as you grow, you can move up tiers depending on your needs.
 Or, should you need to scale back, you can move back down tiers too.

 Second, you don't need to create independent backups of your data.
-The beauty of the cloud is that everything is stored off site with redundancy built in.
-So if all your computers suffer from a ransomware infection, for example, or the building you work from floods and your IT hardware is destroyed, at least your accounts will be safely held off site.
+The beauty of the cloud is that everything is stored off site with redundancy built-in.
+So if all your computers suffer from a ransomware infection, for example, or the building you work from floods and your IT hardware is destroyed, at least your accounts will be safely held off-site.

 Third, if you decide the service you've chosen isn't right for you then you can move over to a different one without the burden of knowing you've sunk a lot of money into your initial purchase and will have to do so again, as is the case with traditional software.